axeluhl/sailing-analytics/wiki/howto/onboarding.md

 2. Check out the 'master' branch from the git repository.
 The 'master' branch is the main development branch.
 Please check that you start your work on this branch.
 3. Setup and configure Eclipse
   * Make absolutely sure to import CodeFormatter.xml (from $GIT_HOME/java) into your Eclipse preferences (Preferences->Java->Code Style->Formatter)
+  * Install the required plugins using the script provided above.
+Further configuration steps depend on the plugins being installed successfully.
+As an alternative, the steps done by the script can be performed manually:
     * Install the Eclipse GWT-Plugin (now called Google Plugin for Eclipse)
     * Install the Google Android SDK (see section "Additional steps required for Android projects" for detailed info!)
   * In Eclipse go to "Window->Preferences->Java->Build Path->Classpath Variables" and create a new classpath variable called ``ANDROID_HOME``.
 Set its value to the install location of your Android SDK, e.g., ``c:\apps\android-sdk-windows`` or ``/usr/local/android-sdk-linux``.
   * Install GWT SDK and add the SDK in Eclipse (Preferences -> GWT -> GWT Settings -> Add...)
   * In "Window->Preferences->GWT->Errors/Warnings, set "Missing SDK" to "Ignore"
   * In "Window->Preferences->General->Editors->TextEditors" check Insert Spaces for Tabs
-  * <del>In "Window->Preferences->Web->HTML Files->Editor" indent using Spaces</del>
+  * In "Window->Preferences->Web->HTML Files->Editor" indent using Spaces
   * In "Window->Preferences->General->Content Types" select on the right side CSS, now add in the lower file association list *.gss to get limited syntax highlighting and content assist in GSS files
   * Install Eclipse debugger for GWT SuperDevMode
   * Install Eclipse eGit (optional)